AdamIzdebski/hpc-best-practices/README.md

 - collators.py # here we pad and mask and prepare inputs.
 Collators should be model specific, hence JointformerDataCollator will return JointformerModelInput
 - model.py # here is the model, it should implement wrappers to serialize I think and also optimizer.
 Forward is a forward pass.
 Get loss should be an optional in the forward Retyrns a general ModelOutput class
 - trainer.py #  Takes BaseModel with forward and ModelOutput and the rest and trains.
 Needs to save model which ideally would be done by a mixin
+- metrics.py # metrics used to evaluate the model performance

 sudo chattr +i /etc/resolv.conf
 ```